 Data-Driven Approach to Brand Re-Calibration

-To ascertain Shawcor's branding from a customer perspective, we conducted a survey of its customers to address three specific issues:
+To determine Shawcor's branding from a customer perspective, we conducted a survey of its customers to address three specific issues:

-- Ascertain the relative importance of key strategic areas as determinants of customer-based brand equity
+- Establish the relative importance of key strategic areas as determinants of customer-based brand equity

 - Identify specific execution levers for the most important strategic areas